 Alex D. da Silva

 My work has always revolved around our relationship to the land, the spaces we inhabit and the ways they are reshaped, whether by human intervention or by nature itself.
-It is an exploration of memory, a testing of the narratives we construct to make sense of ourselves.
+It is an exploration of memory, a testing of the tales we construct to make sense of ourselves.